Gaziz1989/Takon/README.md

 The above command gets you the psql command line interface in full admin mode.

-In the following commands, keep in mind the < angular brackets > are to denote variables you have to set yourself.
-In the actual command, omit the <>
+In the following commands, keep in mind the [] are to denote variables you have to set yourself.
+In the actual command, omit the []

 ## Creating user